 Ancora Income Fund has an investment objective of obtaining a high level of income, with a secondary objective of capital appreciation in the value of its shares.
 Each of Ancora/Thelen Small-Mid Cap Fund and Ancora MicroCap Fund has an investment objective of obtaining capital appreciation.
-The investment objective of Ancora Dividend Value Equity Fund is to provide growth of income and long-term capital appreciation.
-The principal investment strategies used by each of the Funds to pursue this objective, together with the principal risks of investing in the Fund, are described in the Fund Summaries at the beginning of the Prospectus.
+Ancora Dividend Value Equity Fund has an objective of providing growth of income and long-term capital appreciation.
+The principal investment strategies used by each of the Funds to pursue its objective, together with the principal risks of investing in the Fund, are described in the Fund Summaries at the beginning of the Prospectus.
 Each Fund's investment objective is fundamental and may not be changed without shareholder approval.

-Each Fund from its inception until the date of this prospectus has retained as its investment advisor Ancora Advisors LLC (the "Advisor"), located at 6060 Parkland Blvd., Suite 200, Cleveland, Ohio 44124, an investment advisor established in 2003.
+Each Fund from its inception until the date of this prospectus has retained as its investment advisor Ancora Advisors LLC (the "Advisor"), located at 6060 Parkland Blvd., Suite 200, Cleveland, OH 44124.
+The Advisor was established as an investment advisor in 2003.